 Are Online Courses Self-paced?

-No. Online courses are not typically offered as online correspondence courses.
+No. Online credit courses at UBC are not typically offered in this way.
 Students progress through the course as a group or cohort, engage in activities together, collaborate and submit assignments by the same due date, with all of this facilitated by the instructor.

 How should I think about my course, now that it will be online?